sidv77/AutoTable_JsonSSRS/README.md

 It has been a while since I installed Xselerator on a fresh machine.
 I do seem to recollect getting another message but can't for the life of me remeber what it was.

+Maybe to do with missing Dom element?
+If so try installing msxml4 (included, msxml4.msi) If you don't trust this one you should be able to still obtain it from the Microsoft site.. maybe.

 If there's any interest I'll update with additional recommendations in the comments.